6 Corporations Own the Media and Most Scientific Publications in the World

 A Cyclical Profit Scheme

-This system that has lined the pockets of the six major publications is cyclical and should essentially be considered theft.
+This system that has lined the pockets of the six corporations who own the media is cyclical and should essentially be considered theft.
 Scientific research is generally government funded or bankrolled by universities.
 Their subsequent research is then given to a publisher in hopes of it actually being published.
 The peer-review process is done by volunteer scientists and then publishers sell the work back to universities of scientists and researchers where the work essentially originated.
 The product that these publishers are selling is basically being created by their customers at little to no cost to them.
 And once an article is submitted and accepted to a journal its content is essentially owned by that journal – scientists are not allowed to submit their work to multiple journals.

 The one publisher of the big six that has reaped the most profit is Reed-Elsevier.
 One study found that during the 90s, in the midst of the rise of the internet and a period of massive consolidation in publishing, Reed-Elsevier’s revenue doubled, while its profit margin rose almost 10%.
 By 2013, the company’s profits reached $2 billion and it now controls more than 28% of the market.
 The total global revenue today for the entirety of the scientific publishing industry is $19 billion, and the top 6 publishers increasingly control the majority of it.